Performance of the agricultural sector

 A majority of total agricultural labour input is non-salaried labour; it was the equivalent of an estimated 6.2 million full-time workers in 2020.
 Salaried labour was the equivalent of 2.3 million full-time workers in 2020.
 In a few Member States, more salaried agricultural labour was used in 2020 than in 2019 (see Figure 4.), in part reflecting hiring requirements at seasonal peaks.
 This was often in contrast to the overall decline in the total amount of agricultural labour used.

-Over the long-term, the volume of agricultural labour has been in steep and steady decline
+Over the long-term, the amount of agricultural labour used has been in steep and steady decline

-The volume of total agricultural labour declined sharply in almost all Member States during the period between 2005 and 2020 (see Figure 5); the sharpest declines were in Bulgaria (an average -8.0 % per year), Slovakia (-5.5 % per year), Estonia (-4.9 % per year) and Latvia (-4.5 % per year).
+Total agricultural labour input declined sharply in almost all Member States during the period between 2005 and 2020 (see Figure 5); the sharpest declines were in Bulgaria (an average -8.0 % per year), Slovakia (-5.5 %per year), Estonia (-5.1 % per year), Latvia (-4.5 % per year) and Romania (-4.4 % per year).
 This contraction in the agricultural labour force reflected both push and pull factors; there have been great strides in mechanisation and efficiency on the one hand and, on the other, a wider choice of attractive job opportunities in other sectors of the economy.
-The main exceptions to this general trend were Malta (+1.5 % per year on average) and Ireland (+0.5 % per year on average).
+The main exceptions to this general trend were Malta (+1.8 % per year on average) and Ireland (+0.5 % per year on average).

-The contraction in the total work input from non-salaried labour between 2005 and 2020 was more pronounced than for salaried labour at the level of the EU as a whole (-3.1 % per year on average compared with -0.4 % per year).
-There were higher levels of salaried labour input in Ireland (+4.3 % per year on average), Luxembourg (+3.7 % per year on average), Austria (+2.6 % per year on average), Denmark (+1.9 % per year on average) and Poland (+1.9 % per year on average) among others, but sharp declines in Slovakia (-4.9 % per year on average), Greece (-3.6 % per year on average), Czechia (-3.0 % per year on average) and Romania (-3.0 % per year on average).
+The contraction in the total work input from non-salaried labour between 2005 and 2020 was more pronounced than for salaried labour at the level of the EU as a whole (-3.2 % per year on average compared with -0.4 % per year).
+There were higher levels of salaried labour input in Ireland (+4.3 % per year on average), Luxembourg (+3.3 % per year on average), Austria (+2.4 % per year on average), Malta (+2.1 % per year on average) and Poland (+1.8 % per year on average) among others, but sharp declines in Slovakia (-4.7 % per year on average), Greece (-3.6 % per year on average), Czechia (-3.4 % per year on average) and Romania (-3.0 % per year on average).

-Agricultural income, as defined by deflated (real) factor income per AWU and expressed as an index (called Indicator A), for the EU as a whole was an estimated 1.5 % lower in 2020 than in 2019.
-This reflected a lower (-4.2 %) factor income than in 2019 that was notionally shared amongst a reduced agricultural labour input (-2.8 %).
+Agricultural income, as defined by deflated (real) factor income per AWU and expressed as an index (called Indicator A), for the EU as a whole in 2020 was an estimated 0.8 % less than in 2019.
+This reflected a lower (-3.6 %) level of factor income compared with 2019 that was notionally shared amongst a reduced agricultural labour input (down -2.9 %).

-Continued levelling off in the upward trend in the index of agricultural income for the EU
+The upward trend in the index of agricultural income for the EU stalled in 2020

 Resource performance of the agricultural sector